 Summary

 This video covers how to perform the clinical breast exam and how to visually inspect and examine breast tissue and associated lymph nodes.

-Before the exam, establish the expectation that the patient can communicate their questions and concerns during the visit.Only ask the patient to remove their gown when necessary, and remind when they can raise their gown during the exam.
+Before the breast exam is started, the examiner should establish the expectation that the patient can communicate their questions and concerns during the visit.
+The patient should be asked to remove their gown only when necessary and reminded when they can raise their gown during the exam.
 This minimizes feelings of vulnerability.

-Begin with an overview of the exam and explain every step as it.
-Start with the visual inspection of the breast tissue, both still and in motion.
-Make note of any potential signs of domestic or intimate partner violence. emember that some patients engage in rough sex and bruising may not be indicative of violence.
+The clinician should begin with an overview of the exam and explain every step of the examination as they reach it.
+The examination starts with the visual inspection of the breast tissue, both still and in motion.
+Any potential signs of domestic or intimate partner violence should be noted.
+It should be remembered that some patients engage in rough sex, so bruising may not be indicative of violence.

-While proceeding through the exam, document any findings.
+While proceeding through the exam, any findings must be documented.
 There is a wide range of healthy anatomy, and what is normal for one patient may be abnormal for another.
 For example, inverted nipples are perfectly normal for some patients; however, an inverted nipple may be concerning if it is only on one side or is a recent change.

-Move on to the axillary lymph node examthen assess the breast tissue in a systematic matter.
+The next step is the axillary lymph node exam, which is followed by systematic assessment of the breast tissue.

-Include the patient in the exam wherever possibleeducate the patient so they are not alarmed by natural structures.
-If something concerning is found in one breast, make a note of the location and the other breast to see if there are similar structures.
+The clinician should include the patient in the exam wherever possible and educate the patient so they are not alarmed by natural structures.
+If something concerning is found in one breast, a note of the location should be made and the other breast assessed to see if there are similar structures.

-Beyond asking clarifying questions, do not discuss concerns or follow-up testing while the exam is ongoing.
-Wait until the patient is dressed, then reenter the room to discuss concerns and next steps, as having those conversations while the patient is unclothed and vulnerable heightens anxiety.
+Beyond asking clarifying questions, the examiner should not discuss concerns or follow-up testing while the exam is ongoing.
+It is advised to wait until the patient is dressed, then reenter the room to discuss concerns and next steps, as having those conversations while the patient is unclothed and vulnerable heightens anxiety.

-When an exam with no negative findings is finished, always tell the patient that “everything appears healthy and normal.”
+When an exam with no negative findings is finished, the clinician should always tell the patient that “everything appears healthy and normal.”
 This simple statement empowers the patient to equate their body structures as normal.

 Figures and legends